Geoffrey Holland: Early life

 Holland was born on 9 May 1938 to Frank Holland CBE and his wife, Elsie Freda Holland.
 His father was a civil servant for London County Council.
-Both parents came from the Potteries in north Staffordshire.
+Both of his parents came from the Potteries in north Staffordshire.

 He was educated at Merchant Taylors' School, Northwood on a scholarship and spent two years in the Royal Tank Regiment for National Service, becoming a Second Lieutenant.
 He received a first class BA honours degree in Modern Languages from St John's College, Oxford.

 Career

 He joined the Ministry of Labour in 1961, working as a civil servant until the 1990s in the Department of Employment, becoming the Permanent Secretary at the Department for Education (DFE) from 1993-4.
 He was knighted in 1989.
-In 1994 he became VC of the University of Exeter.
+In 1994 he became Vice-chancellor of the University of Exeter.
 He was a member of the National Committee of Inquiry into Higher Education that published an influential report in 1997.

 In August 2003, he was appointed Chair of the Learning and Skills Development Agency.
 In 2006, he was appointed Chair of the Quality Improvement Agency.

 From 1998-2000 he was President of the IPD.
 In 2008 he became President of the Marine Biological Association of the United Kingdom.

+Holland Hall, a hall of residence for students at University of Exeter, is named after Sir Geoffrey Holland.